 |

-SSH products are available
+SSH products are

-widely.
-One such company,SSH Inc. provides SSH
+available widely.
+One such company,SSH

-available at the following website - PuTTY
+also available at the following website - PuTTY

-We describe the steps to download software from www.ssh.com and how to build the server
+We describe the steps to download software from www.ssh.com and how to build the

-similar functionality.
+provide similar functionality.

 1. Download and install SSH Winclient file